 Range of Motion First!

 First and foremost, mastering proper squat technique is essential for safety and performance.
 As a beginner, an again, or even and experienced lifter, you should always prioritise learning the correct form from the outset to avoid injury and ensure optimal muscle engagement.
-In any fitness facility, you will receive the assistance of a quality qualified coach; however, if you are doing this alone, utilising resources such as instructional videos to learn the correct squatting mechanics, including stance width, depth, back position, and breathing technique.
+In any fitness facility such as VSC, you will receive the assistance of a quality qualified coach; however, if you are doing this alone, utilising resources such as instructional videos to learn the correct squatting mechanics, including stance width, depth, back position, and breathing technique can be very helpful.
 But no matter what happens, prioritise the first essential element of the lifting technique: the range of motion.

 Stay consistent!
 And embrace regularity!